-OBO accepts COPE approved courses (other than EJ, PB and PM courses), Board approved courses and OHA approved cultural competency courses.
+OBO accepts COPE approved courses (other than EJ and PM courses), Board approved courses and OHA approved cultural competency courses.

 Hours are entered in the licensee self-service portal.
 CE can be entered on the fly--it doesn't have to be entered at license renewal.
 If a license record includes an ARBO OE Tracker number, any OE Tracker courses will be uploaded to your license record.